 Hydrocodone in urine can be tested easily.
 When performing a urine test, a sample will be collected in a clean container and tested in the laboratory.
 Urine tests start showing the medication within 24 hours and give detectable values up to 4 days.

 How Long Does Hydrocodone Stay in Blood?

 A blood sample can be obtained to test its levels.
 The drug will reach its peak levels in the plasma, a blood component, within 1.3 hours.
-Blood tests can detect this medicine by up to 24 hours after intake.
+Blood tests can detect this medicine up to 24 hours after intake.

-How Long Does Hydrocodone Stay in Hair?
+How Long Does Hydrocodone Stay in Your Hair?

-Similar to other medications, this medication can be detected in the hair follicle drug test for as long as 90 days or approximately three months.
+Like other medications, this medication can be detected in the hair follicle drug test for as long as 90 days or approximately three months.

-How Long Does Hydrocodone Stay in Saliva?
+How Long Does It Stay in Saliva?

 Age and Metabolism